Maghrooni/Contexy/README.md

 Contexy
 =======

-Contexy is a free laravel bundle that helps you create and bind a context menu to your view very quickly and easily :)
+Contexy is a free laravel bundle that helps you create and bind different context menus to elements you want in your view very quickly and easily :)

+#Now more flexible & Powerful !

-it will use Jquery, Jquery-UI and Bootstrap for Styling ! when you make a contexy , it will bind as Context menu and whenever user right clicks it will appear in the clicked area ! and then with a click it will disapear !
+it will use Jquery, Jquery-UI and Bootstrap for Styling ! when you make a contexy or many of them, it will bind the Context menu to the bindings you specify and whenever user right clicks on those elements ,it will appear in the clicked area ! and then with a click it will disapear !

 ## Installation